pathway27/studious-giggle/Instructions.md

 ## What we are looking for

 1. Does it work?
+Yes.
 2. Have you improved the code?
+Upgraded to ruby 2.6, some refactors, mostly new feature
 3. What tradeoffs did you make?
+Adding more directions as the cost of more verbose code.
 4. How well designed is the resulting code?
 5. What tests were added / changed?
 6. In what order did you make your changes?
 7. Will this Robot be capable of saving human kind?
+Probably not yet. :)

 ## Deliverables